 Fibromyalgia (FM) is a complex condition that includes widespread muscle and joint pain, where everything seems to ache and is associated with severe exhaustion and fatigue.
-It affects up to 4% of the population (woman > men), with no known cause or known cure.
+It affects up to 4% of the population (woman > men), with no known cause and no known cure.
 With these facts, it’s not surprising that many sufferers have turned to diet as a means of trying to improve their quality of life.
 Unfortunately, there are many conflicting dietary recommendations for FM, some completely contradicting the other, leaving both the patient and doctor confused as to who or what to believe.

 - Aspartame: All of the experts interviewed by WebMD agreed a large majority of FM patients could worsen by eating or drinking foods sweetened by aspartame.